Shriyash05/celestiallights/EMAIL_SETUP.md

 ## How to Add Email Credentials

-Add these environment variables to your Replit secrets:
+Add these environment variables to your `.env` file:
 - SMTP_HOST
 - SMTP_PORT
 - SMTP_SECURE